MDShields7/Hosting-React-Zeit/README.md

-## Deploying a Single Page React App On ZEIT.co

-We will be going over how to use ZEIT.it to deploy our applications.
+## What is ZEIT?

 ZEIT is a hosting service that provides us with a command line interface (cli) that we will use to manage our deployments.
-Much like we use git to manage our repository histroy.
+There are many different options for hosting live projects.
+ZEIT stands out from the rest due to its ease of use and automated processes.
+This guide will help you get a React project hosted on ZEIT so that it can be accessed by anyone at any time on the web.

-## Globablly Install ZEIT's deployment CLI called now
+### Step 1: Globablly Install ZEIT's deployment CLI: 'now'

 `npm i -g now`

-## Login to ZEIT
+### Step 2: Login to ZEIT

 `now login`

-It'll ask for your email.
-Then send a verification email to the address provided.
+The terminal will ask for your email, then send a verification email to the address provided.
 This will also create an account if you don't have one.
+Open up your inbox and click **Verify**.

-### Make sure your server is setup to run off the build process
+### Step 3: Make sure your server is setup to run off the build process

-Before we want to deploy our project, we should make sure that our project is working on our local machine.
-If it's not working, open you dev console, look at your terminal output.
-And try to figure out what is causing it to break locally.
+Before we deploy our project, we should make sure that our project is working on our local machine.
+Simply run your server in the terminal and debug any errors you may have.

-Up till now we have been using the React Dev Server to serve our react app.
-We are going to update this so that it will use a production build of our project.
+Up until now we have been using the React Dev Server to view and run our app with `npm start`.
+We are going to add a production build to our project and enable express to serve up those files.
 This will do things such as removing extra white-space, comments, and minify our code so that it's as fast to download as possible.

 Tell create-react-app to use webpack to create a build folder with your latest code.

 `npm run build`

 Make sure your dev server isn't running for the front end.
-Start your backend server
+Start your backend server with:

 `nodemon`

 In your browser, check that you can go to http://localhost:3030 (or whichever port you told your backend to run on.)
-And make sure that you are sending the files to the front end.

-Make sure your express.static is pointing to the build folder.
+Use this code to point express to the build folder.

 ```
 app.use( express.static( `${__dirname}/../build` ) );